 If X and Y can unify, unify Unifier with a list of Var = Value, representing the bindings required to make X and Y equivalent.
 This predicate can handle cyclic terms.
-Attributed variables are handles as normal variables.
-Associated hooks are not executed.
+Attributed variables are handles as normal variables, Associated hooks are not executed.

-'''

 ?=(@Term1, @Term2)

-'''

-Decide whether the equality of Term1 and Term2 can be compared safely, i.e. whether the result of Term1 == Term2 can change due to further instantiation of either term.
-It is defined as by ?=(A,B) :- (A==B ; A = B), !.
-See also dif/2.
+Succeeds, if the syntactic equality of Term1 and Term2 can be decided safely, i.e. if the result of Term1 = Term2 will not change due to further instantiation of either term.
+It is defined similar to ?=(X,Y) := once((X==Y; X = Y)).
+However, attributed variables are not considered.
+A case of different behaviour is: